These pages are for carers of people with epilepsy and a learning disability

 Epilepsy Action has more information on the equality laws

 As a full time carer it’s not always easy to find the time or the energy to look for the information and resources you may need.
 Your Community Learning Disability Team could be a good first local point of support for you.
 Your local social services or council should be able to tell you how to get in touch with them.
-Below is a list of topics on NHS Choices.
+Below is a list of topics on the NHS website.
 It’s a good source of a range of information on social care.

 This information includes: